ufcg-lsd/saps-engine/README.md

 ## What is SAPS Engine?
   SAPS Engine is a tool created to provide a dynamic use of SEBAL algorithm using computational resources obtained through a multi-cloud environment federated by the [Fogbow Middleware](http://www.fogbowcloud.org) (to install it, follow the instructions [here](http://www.fogbowcloud.org/the-big-picture.html)).

-  SAPS Engine has six main components:
+  SAPS Engine has seven main components:
   - **Submission Dispatcher**: Serves requests from a federation member, such as the creation and monitoring new work units, or the purge of processed data.
   - **Task Catalogue**: Stores information of LANDSAT image data (obtained from [NASA repository](https://ers.cr.usgs.gov)) and its execution.
   - **Input Download**: Search at **Task Catalogue** for LANDSAT tasks in "created" state.
 This component assumes a NFS Server and FTP Server role and stores image data into a repository provided by an interation with **Fogbow Middleware**.